Did you know at least two weeks before your MCAT test date, as you're constantly doing practice exams...

 Do you want to get the highest MCAT score that is within your capabilities?

-In this article, we put together 5 great MCAT tips you can start using during your MCAT prep right away.
+In this article, we've compiled 5 simple 'quick application' top-scorer MCAT strategies you can start using during your MCAT prep right away.

 Take the time to read through each one because most of the tips here can lead to an almost immediate increase in your next practice test score.